-Index of the columns of a data.frame which are a specific type Index of the columns of a data.frame which are a specific type which.is(x,method="factor")
+Index of the columns of a data.frame which are a specific type

+Index of the columns of a data.frame which are a specific type x A data frame where some columns are expected to be factor variables.

 Index of the columns of a data.frame which are a specific type.